Meera

 Advocate for Early and Multi-cultural Literacy

-Travels from: San Francisco / Oakland, CA
+Travels from: San Francisco, CA

 “The text reads like free-verse poetry, skillfully weaving simple, child-friendly language into vivid, multisensory imagery…” — Kirkus Reviews

 Meera draws from her life straddling the East and West to tell stories.
-She grew up in India and moved to the United States at the turn of the millenium.
+She grew up in India and moved to the United States at the turn of the millennium.
 An electrical engineer in the past, she now writes for children and advocates for diversifying bookshelves.
 Meera felt compelled to tell her stories when she noticed children that looked like her own, as well as immigrant and cross-cultural experiences, were missing in the stories her family was reading.

 Meera's Featured Titles